 Playing music at Irish funerals is part of the ceremonial way to say a final goodbye to your loved ones.
 The deceased person's family and friends may well find some comfort in the words they sing during the ceremony.
-Not all funeral music is sung, though.
+Not all Irish funeral songs are sung, though.
 There are a number of musical options available.

-If you want a recognizable Irish song that speaks to the deceased's heritage, the Irish Post offers several classic suggestions.
+If you want recognizable Irish funeral music that speaks to the deceased's heritage, the Irish Post offers several classic suggestions.
 You can also check in with traditional bagpipers to see what Irish songs they often play at funerals.

 This traditional folk song features lyrics lamenting a longing for the singer's home saying things such as, "But the sea is wide, and I cannot cross over."
 Although many famous names have sung the song, Celtic Woman's version is a beautiful traditional-sounding song you can purchase for about a dollar.